crowdlingo/course/src/speaking/being-alone.md

   - The last time I stayed alone at home was when my wife went on a business trip with our child for several days.
 So I was living, eating, sleeping at home alone.
 It was quite a quiet time so I could do what I wanted when I wanted to do it. .

 ## Practice
+Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>